-The interesting case in applications is that convection dominates diffusion: $\|\boldsymbol{b}\|{L^{\infty}(\Omega)}\gg\varepsilon$.
-In this situation, a characteristic feature of solutions of (1) and (2) is the appearance of layers.
+The interesting case in applications is that convection dominates diffusion: $\|b\|{L^{\infty}(\Omega)} \gg \varepsilon$.
+In this situation, a characteristic feature of solutions of (1) and (2) are layers.
 Layers are thin regions where the gradient of the solution is very large.
 Depending on the type of layer, exponential or characteristic, the thickness of the layer region is $\mathcal{O}(\varepsilon)$ or $\mathcal{O}(\sqrt{\varepsilon})$, respectively.
-From the practical point of view, characteristic layers are of importance.
-In applications, it holds generally that $\sqrt{\varepsilon}\ll h$, where h denotes the mesh width, i.e., it is not possible to resolve the layers on the used grids.
+In applications, it holds generally that $\varepsilon \ll h$ (and also $\sqrt{\varepsilon} \ll h$), where h denotes the mesh width, i.e., it is not even possible to resolve the layers on the used grids.
 This issue causes the failure of standard discretizations, like the Galerkin finite element method or the central finite difference scheme, for convection-dominated convection-diffusion-reaction equations, since such methods try to resolve all important features of the solution.
 This failure is expressed in the global appearance of strong spurious oscillations.

 The remedy consists in using so-called stabilized discretizations.
 These discretizations introduce numerical diffusion.
-A milestone in the development of such discretizations was the proposal of the streamline-upwind Petrov-Galerkin (SUPG) method in [88,41], which introduces numerical diffusion in streamline direction.
+A milestone in the development of such discretizations was the proposal of the streamline-upwind Petrov-Galerkin (SUPG) method in [70, 30], which introduces numerical diffusion in streamline direction.
 The SUPG method is still a very popular stabilization technique.
 It belongs to the class of residual-based stabilizations.
 Further stabilizations of this type were proposed thereafter.
-Examples of other types of stabilized methods are the continuous interior penalty (CIP) method [50] and the local projection stabilization (LPS) method, see [27] for the first application of this method to a convection-dominated equation.
+Examples of other types of stabilized methods are the continuous interior penalty (CIP) method [36] and the local projection stabilization (LPS) method, see [17] for the first application of this method to a convection-dominated equation.

-Remark 1 In our opinion, an ideal discretization of a convection-dominated convection-diffusion-reaction equation should satisfy the following properties:
+Remark 1.
+In our opinion, an ideal discretization of a convection-dominated convection-diffusionreaction equation should satisfy the following properties:

-- 1. The numerical solution should possess sharp layers. - 2.
+- 1. The numerical solution should possesses sharp layers. - 2.
 The numerical solution must not exhibit spurious oscillations. - 3.
 There should be an efficient way for computing the numerical solution.